-"Grief is normal; most of us wouldn't really want to be so callous and jaded that we would not feel affected by loss," says Sherry Benton, PhD, founder and chief science officer at Tao Connect.
-However, recognizing whether your grief is healthy and whether you may be experiencing depression after a breakup is important, according to Benton.
+"Grief is normal; most of us wouldn't really want to be so callous and jaded that we would not feel affected by loss," says Sherry Benton, Ph.D., founder and chief science officer at Tao Connect.
+However, recognizing whether your grief is healthy or whether you may be experiencing depression after a breakup is important, according to Benton.
 "Depression is more debilitating and pervasive, with constant negative thoughts about everything, not just the breakup," she explains.
-If this sounds familiar, allow Benton answer the questions you might have about dealing with a breakup, including knowing the difference between sadness and depression, and when you might want to consider seeking professional guidance.
+If this sounds familiar, allow Benton to answer the questions you might have about dealing with a breakup, including knowing the difference between sadness and depression, and when you might want to consider seeking professional guidance.

 Meet The Expert